vuestorefront/vue-storefront/doc/Installing on Linux and MacOS.md

 yarn installer
 ```

-After answering some questions precess would start automatically.
+After answering some questions the process will start automatically.
 Enjoy :)

 ## Manual installation